Diagnosis

 Other suggestions for getting the most from your appointment include:

-• Don't hesitate to ask questions.
+- Ask questions.
 Children and adults with peripheral nerve injuries have several options for restoring lost function.
-Be sure to ask your doctor about all the possibilities available to you or your child.
-If you run out of time, ask to speak with a nurse or have your doctor call you later.
+Be sure to ask about all the treatments available to you or your child.
+If you run out of time, ask to speak with a nurse or have your healthcare professional call you later.